 About the tool

-This version of the Traffic Analysis Tool is an early beta release.
+This version of the Traffic Analysis Tool is a beta release.

 We welcome feedback and suggestions to: email@example.com.